 A 100-gram reference serving of raw broccoli provides 34 calories, and it is a rich source of vitamin C, dietary mineral manganese, and vitamin K.

 Blueberries are rich in vitamins and minerals.
 Dietary Guidelines for Americans say that vegetables and fruits (like blueberries) reduce the risk of many chronic diseases.
 To name a few: cardiovascular disease, and certain types of cancers.

 It is a great source of vitamin C and fiber.
 Vitamin C is an antioxidant that protects cells from damage caused by free radicals, and it also helps the immune system work properly.
 Blueberries are one of the most nutrient-dense berries, and one cup (148g) of blueberries contains 4 g of fiber, 24% daily intake of vitamin C, 36% of vitamin K, and 25% daily intake of manganese.

-Taking lessons from 2020, most of us will stick to a healthy diet, at least for this year.
-2020 made us realize the importance of the food we eat every day and ignore every day because we do not like its taste, does not matter how healthy that item is.
+Taking lessons from 2021, most of us will stick nutritionist food to a healthy diet, at least for this year.
+2021 made us realize the importance of the food we eat every day and ignore every day because we do not like its taste, does not matter how healthy that item is.
 The more healthy people eat, the lower the risk of deaths due to viruses like Covid-19.
 Get to know the experts' opinion of the impact of the pandemic on healthy eating.
-Read more.

 We, at OpenGrowth, are continually looking for trending startups in the ecosystem.
 If you want to know any further information about the startup ecosystem or have any mind-boggling ideas, do refer our other blogs.